-The Sun reported on Saturday (August 2) that the BBC has launched an investigation into alleged drug use by two Strictly Come Dancing stars.
+The Sun reported on August 2nd that the BBC has launched an investigation into alleged drug use by two Strictly Come Dancing stars.
 The BBC said it had “clear protocols and policies in place” for dealing with any serious complaints raised.

 Strictly Come Dancing cocaine claims

 According to The Sun, the claims of drug use were made in a legal submission to the BBC in March by law firm Russells on behalf of Wynne Evans, a 2024 contestant.
-Additionally, it was claimed that others have also reported to allegations of drug taking on Strictly to the BBC.
+Additionally, it was claimed that others have also reported allegations of drug taking on Strictly to the BBC.

 Included among the claims is the allegation one of the programme’s stars said to a celebrity about someone else on show: “Have you seen their pupils?
 They’re off their face.”